Phishing and Malware

 Reporting Identity Theft and Phishing

 TD Bank will never ask you to confirm your account number, PIN, password or any other personal information via e-mail.
-If you are concerned that you have received fraudulent e-mail, disclosed confidential information or have questions about online security, please contact the TD Bank Phishing and Identity Theft Hotline at 1-800-893-8554.
+If you are concerned that you have received fraudulent e-mail, disclosed confidential information or have questions about online security, not related to debit or credit cards, please contact us immediately.